1971 Dhaka University massacre: Academic activities at 1971

-Warning, arresting and punishment of teachers
+Warning, arresting, and punishment of teachers

 For known connections with pro-independence forces, Tikka Khan issued arrest orders against many teachers and arrested some of them.
 Among them there were Abul Khayer, Rafiqul Islam, K.A.
-M. Salauddin, Ahsanul Hoque, Giasuddin Ahmed, Jahrul Hoque and M. Shahidullah.
+M. Salauddin, Ahsanul Hoque, Giasuddin Ahmed, Jahrul Hoque, and M. Shahidullah.
 Military Governor of East Pakistan Tikka Khan officially warned Munir Chowdhury, Nilima Ibrahim, Shirajul Islam Chowdhury and Enamul Hoque.
 Abu Muhammah Habibullah was terminated.
 Abdur Razzak (political scientist and later National Professor of Bangladesh) was sentenced in absentia to 14 years for supporting the Bengali Independence movement.

 Vice-chancellor during 1971

 After March 1971, Dhaka University was without any vice-chancellor.
-In early March the vice-chancellor Justice Abu Sayed Chowdhury was at Geneva joining "United Nations Humanitarian Conference".
-In the middle of March he read news about death of two students.
-He immediately wrote his resignation letter to State's Education Secretary and fled to London leaving the conference.
+In early March, the vice-chancellor, Justice Abu Sayed Chowdhury, was in Geneva at the "United Nations Humanitarian Conference".
+In the middle of March, he read news about the death of two students.
+He immediately wrote his resignation letter to the state's education secretary and fled to London, leaving the conference.
 There he worked for Bangladeshi independence.
 After the independence of Bangladesh, he became the country's second president.

-Pakistan Army fetched Syed Sajjad Hussain, the then VC of Rajshahi University in their convoy.
+The Pakistan Army fetched Syed Sajjad Hussain, the then VC of Rajshahi University, in their convoy.
 He was made VC of Dhaka University.
-University teachers who helped the Pakistan government included Hasan Zaman, Mohar Ali, A. K. M. Abdur Rahman, Abdul Bari, Mukbul Hossain, Saifuddin Joarder.
-Collaborator and Syed Sajjad Hussain, Hasan Zaman and Mohar Ali were arrested after the independence of Bangladesh and exiled.
+University teachers who helped the Pakistan government included Hasan Zaman, Mohar Ali, A. K. M. Abdur Rahman, Abdul Bari, Mukbul Hossain, and Saifuddin Joarder.
+Collaborator Syed Sajjad Hussain, Hasan Zaman, and Mohar Ali were arrested after the independence of Bangladesh and exiled.

 Massacre on 14 December 1971

 In December, it became clear to the Pakistan government that it would lose the war.
-When Dhaka University reopened on 2 July 1971, teachers who collaborated with the Pakistani army gathered at Nawab Abdul Gani Road to prepare a list of intellectuals who supported the Independence movement.
-Until then, the Pakistan Army secretly trained a group of Pakistan-supporting madrasa, college and university students.
+When Dhaka University reopened on 2 July 1971, teachers who collaborated with the Pakistani army gathered at Nawab Abdul Gani Road to prepare a list of intellectuals who supported the independence movement.
+Until then, the Pakistan Army secretly trained a group of Pakistan-supporting students.
 This group was named Al Badar.
-Later, Al-Badr members came out and selectively killed Bengali professors, doctors, engineers and other intellectuals.
-Many of those killed were teachers of Dhaka University.
+Later, Al-Badr members came out and selectively killed Bengali professors, doctors, engineers, and other intellectuals.
+Many of those killed were teachers at the university.

-On 14 December 1971, over 200 Bengali intellectuals including professors, journalists, doctors, artists, engineers and writers were abducted from their homes in Dhaka by the Al-Badr militia.
+On 14 December 1971, over 200 Bengali intellectuals, including professors, journalists, doctors, artists, engineers, and writers, were abducted from their homes in Dhaka by the Al-Badr militia.
 This incident is known as the 1971 killing of Bengali intellectuals.
 Novelist Shahidullah Kaiser and playwright Munier Choudhury were among the victims.
-They were taken blindfolded to torture cells in Mirpur, Mohammadpur, Nakhalpara, Rajarbagh and other locations in different parts of the city.
+They were taken blindfolded to torture cells in Mirpur, Mohammadpur, Nakhalpara, Rajarbagh, and other locations in different parts of the city.
 Later they were executed en masse, most notably at Rayerbazar and Mirpur.
 In memory of the martyred intellectuals, 14 December is mourned in Bangladesh as Shaheed Buddhijibi Dibosh, or Day of the Martyred Intellectuals.